FDA bans Red Dye No. 3

 Dr. Hoefer points out that any meds with psychoactive properties can be a problem, causing permanent cognitive damage if taken long enough.
 Some of these include antihistamines, gastrointestinal antispasmodics, muscle relaxers, antidepressants, antipsychotics and bladder incontinence medications.

-The solution is for patients to take a very active role in their medical treatment plans.
-Dr. Hoefer suggests discussing the impact of recommended medications with their doctor and always asking the question, how will this affect my brain?
+Patients must take an active role in their medical treatment plans, Dr. Hoefer says.
+He suggests discussing the impact of recommended medications with their doctor and always asking, "How will this affect my brain?"

 Identifying dementia

-When memory issues go beyond everyday forgetfulness, and begin to affect a person’s quality of life, dementia could be a possible diagnosis.
+When memory issues go beyond everyday forgetfulness and begin to affect a person’s quality of life, dementia could be a possible diagnosis.
+In fact, a recent study found that dementia diagnoses will double by 2060.

 Forgetting to pay bills